 $25.00 per metric ton of crude coconut oil***

-*Note that hazelnuts are currently certified under the UTZ certification program, and that the program fee of EUR 30/MT hazelnut kernels and the membership fee will be replaced by a royalty from January 1, 2022.
+*Note that the previous hazelnuts program fee of EUR 30/MT hazelnut kernels and the membership fee was replaced by a royalty of EUR 42/MT hazelnut kernels from January 1, 2022.

 ***The royalty will be reduced from $32.00 to $25.00 from July 1, 2021 onwards, to respond to changes in the commodity price.

-****From 1 April 2022, USD 1 250/MT cured for high value herbs and spices such as vanilla and saffron, USD 75/MT for dried key herbs and spices, and USD 25 / MT for dried rooibos and all other herbs and spices.
-Key herbs and spices are Pepper, Cinnamon, Chili Pepper, Sage, Oregano, Coriander, Paprika, Cardamom, Dill, Clove, Parsley, Nutmeg, Thyme, Laurel / Bay Leaf, Rosemary, Tarragon.
+****From 1 October 2022, USD 1,250/MT cured vanilla and dried saffron, USD 75/MT for dried key herbs and spices, and USD 25/MT for dried rooibos, sage, cassia and all other herbs and spices.
+Key herbs and spices are Pepper, Cinnamon, Chili Pepper, Oregano, Coriander, Paprika, Cardamom, Dill, Clove, Parsley, Nutmeg, Thyme, Laurel / Bay Leaf, Rosemary, Tarragon.

 For more information about our royalty, please refer to the Rainforest Alliance License Agreement General Terms and Conditions.